WPgenWeakest Precondition Generator

 ...

-Remark: the definition of \False translates the fact that, technically, we could have stated a Separation Logic rule for free variables, using False as a premise \[False] as precondition.
-There are three canonical ways of presenting this rule, they are shown next.
+Remark: the use of \False embodies the fact that, technically, we could have stated a Separation Logic rule for free variables, using False as precondition.
+There are three ways of presenting this rule:

 Lemma wp_var : x Q,